-Incremental Evaluation period Cumulative GPA

-End of 1st Academic Year (3rd quarter) 1.8

-End of 4th and 5th quarter 1.8

-End of 2 nd Academic Year (6 th quarter) and beyond 2.0
+Incremental Evaluation period Cumulative GPA you must have End of 1st Academic Year (3rd quarter) 1.8 End of 4th and 5th quarters 1.8 End of 2nd Academic Year (6th quarter) and beyond 2.0

-And whose credit completion ratio is equal or more than 67%, will have their SAP Probation status removed and their Title IV eligibility reinstated.
+And whose credit completion ratio is equal or more than 66.67%, will have their SAP Probation status removed and their Title IV eligibility reinstated.

 SAP Probation Status is recorded on academic transcripts for the duration of Probation.